 Keep the Window Shade Up

-Keep Your Phone on Silent for the Flight
+Keep Your Phone on Silent

 There's nothing more annoying than having to sit and listen to somebody having a phone conversation on a flight -- everyone can hear you and nobody can escape.
 Whether it's making a phone call with your phone or calling someone from Skype to show that you're online at 35,000 feet, keep your conversation quiet and no longer than a few minutes.